-The surface density of the wind mass loss rate is $\dot{M}_{\rm W}/(\pi R_{\rm d}^2)=7.26 \times 10^{-3} M_\odot \mbox{kpc}^{-2} \mbox{yr}^{-1}$.
-The wind density along the tube in our model implied from this mass loss rate is plotted in the upper panel of Figure \ref{fig:profile} as the dashed line for reference.
+The surface density of the wind mass-loss rate is $\dot{M}_{\rm W}/(\pi R_{\rm d}^2)=7.26 \times 10^{-3} M_\odot \mbox{kpc}^{-2} \mbox{yr}^{-1}$.
+The wind density along the tube in our model implied from this mass-loss rate is plotted in the upper panel of Figure \ref{fig:profile} as the dashed line for reference.
 However, as discussed in the previous section, the velocity field does not necessarily imply a mass-conserving steady outflow ($n_{\rm H} V(z) {\cal A}(z)=$const.).
 The effective outflow density may be lower than the plot in Figure \ref{fig:profile}.